 Helping a Friend with an Addiction

 to do or say.
 Addiction may also be called "substance use disorder."

-Drug abuse refers to a deliberate decision to use alcohol, an illegal drug, or
+Drug abuse refers to a deliberate decision to use alcohol, an illegal drug, or a medicine

-a medicine in an unsafe way.
+in an unsafe way.
 Drug abuse can lead to addiction.

 Addiction can be physical, psychological, or both.

-desire to get more of the drug.
+more of the drug.

 say they got help because a friend or relative was honest with them about their drinking

-and other drug use.
+or drug use.

 Making the decision to help

 addiction to alcohol or other drugs is a leading cause of death.

-for someone else to step up.
+else to step up.

-so it is important to take responsibility for your feelings, too.
+take responsibility for your feelings, too.

 It's also important to have an idea about the amount of alcohol or drug abuse.
 Think

-or drug-related problems, he or she needs help.
+or drug-related problems, they need help.

-Is preoccupied with getting drugs
+Be preoccupied with getting drugs or drinking alcohol

-Feels anxious, irritable, depressed
+Feel anxious, grouchy, depressed

-Has lost interest in school, work, or hobbies
+Lose interest in school, work, or hobbies

-Socializes with others who abuse drugs
+Socialize with others who abuse drugs or drink to excess

-Has mood swings
+Have mood swings

-Has problems at work and at home
+Have problems at work and at home

-Has difficulty with relationships
+Has trouble with relationships

 When a person’s body becomes dependent on a drug, you may see some of the following

-Needs more drugs for the same effect
+Needs more drugs or alcohol for the same effect

 Weight loss or weight gain